 Figure 2: A description of the multiple tests that patients undergo while using the NeuroCom product.
-[9] great variety of options for rehabilitation, but lacks the convenience of practicing in your own home.
-The cost of one of the products is unaffordable to an average user.
+[10]

 5. Problem Statement

 Currently, there is no inexpensive and widely accessible device that can measure the center of pressure for balance and postural rehabilitation training.
 Our goal is to design a software interface that receives information from the Wii Balance Board which will incorporate immediate auditory and visual feedback via headphones and a television screen.